Green Bay, Wisconsin: After independence

 Large numbers of Belgians immigrated to Green Bay in the thirty-year period between 1880 and 1910.
 Significant numbers of English immigrants, many having lived first in Canada, also moved to Green Bay during this period, usually arriving as large families.
 There was also a small Dutch community in Green Bay at this time.
 Green Bay had a larger portion of first generation immigrants from France than any other city in Wisconsin at this time as well.

-The Green Bay Packers, an American Football team, were founded in 1918.
+The Green Bay Packers, an American Football team, were founded in 1919.
 They have been a member of the National Football League since 1921, the only remaining "small town" team in any of the "big four" major league sports leagues.
+The team has played most of its home games in two stadiums in the Green Bay area: Green Bay and Lambeau Field, their current home.
+The Packers Heritage Trail highlights these two locations, as well as other local points of interest in and around the city related to the history of the Green Bay Packers.

 In 1934, President Franklin D. Roosevelt came to Green Bay to honor its tercentenary.
 By 1950, the city had a population of 52,735.
 In 1964, the Town of Preble was consolidated with the city of Green Bay.